The aim of the Bjerknes Centre is to understand and quantify the climate system for the benefit of society.

 Partners and Sponsors

-University of Bergen (UiB) is a medium sized european University with approximately 16 000 students and 3 000 employees.
-UiB is both an educational and a research institution that cover the majority of disciplines and fields, organised in seven faculties, and approximately 90 departments and academic centres.
+The University of Bergen (UiB) is a medium-sized European university with approximately 16 000 students and 3 000 employees.
+UiB is both an educational and a research institution that covers the majority of disciplines and fields, organised in seven faculties, and approximately 90 departments and academic centres.
 UiB is also part of a global network of students, scientists and knowledge institutions.
 It is a dynamic place where one can meet and interact with other academic communities locally, nationally and internationally.
 Since the mid 1980s, there has been great focus on creating an international profile for the university, and today UiB has numerous collaborations and partnerships with institutions across the globe.

 Institute of Marine Research (IMR) is Norway's largest centre of marine science, with a staff of almost 750.
 Their main task is to provide advice to Norwegian authorities on aquaculture and the ecosystems of the Barents Sea, the Norwegian Sea, the North Sea and the Norwegian coastal zone.
 For this reason, about fifty percent of IMR activities are financed by the Ministry of Trade, Industry and Fisheries.

 Nansen Environmental and Remote Sensing Center (NERSC) is an independent non-profit research foundation affiliated with the University of Bergen, Norway.
 The Nansen Center conducts basic and applied environmental and climate research, and generate interdisciplinary scientific expertise in Earth system environmental and climate research, satellite remote sensing, modeling and data assimilation.

 BCCR scientists are involved in numerous international climate related programmes and projects; as board members, project leaders, and as lead authors and co-authors for research and implementations plans, reports and publications.
 Below is a list of the various programmes:

 AOSB - Arctic Ocean Science Board